All right, Leonard Skinner, simple man, that can only mean one thing on this radio program, and that is all things self-proclaimed, simple man.

 All right.

-So do you not think if he runs be ha having supported sanctuary state and city status, that the issue of every Californian that has been murdered, raped, victims of violent crime.
+So do you not think if he runs, having supported sanctuary, state, and city status, that the issue of every Californian that has been murdered, raped, victims of violent crime, do you not think people like me are going to be scrolling the victims' names, people that he probably never talked to or mentioned once in his career as governor or lieutenant governor in his life?

-Do you not think that is going to be a big issue with people as he is he's you know kind of out there fighting for you know for the rights of people that came into the country illegally to stay?
+Do you not think that is going to be a big issue with people as he's kind of out there fighting for the rights of people that came into the country illegally to stay?

-I don't think that's gonna serve him well.
+I don't think that's going to serve him well.

 Do you?